tbergeron/freelance/README.md

 - Quick close/reopen links
 - Basic comment system
 - Quick comment edit/delete
+- Added dropdowns instead of textboxes for foreign keys
 - Markdown everywhere

 #### What I'm planning to do next
-- Use dropdowns instead of textboxes for foreign keys
 - Add a fresh coat a paint (it has no style yet ;)
 - Add whatever missing little tweaks
+- Date selector for date fields

 ### FAQ
 ---